Connecting Commutativity and Classicality for Multi-Time Quantum Processes: Multi-time Dynamics: Kolmogorov Consistency and Commutativity

 At the outset, this necessity seems to be overkill, since, intuitively, the statistics measured at each time of a \emph{Markovian} process should only depend upon the most recent outcome, and not on the entire history.
 We now return to elucidate why, even though the underlying dynamics that we study are assumed to be Markovian, one must indeed consider commutator expressions of the relevant operators corresponding to entire sequences.
 The important subtlety to note here is that general quantum measurements \emph{do not} break the flow of information through the measured system, and thus even though there is no \emph{non-Markovian memory} (travelling through an environment), the observed statistics can still be correlated over multiple times.
 Put differently, after a general measurement, the state of the measured system is unknown, and might depend on earlier measurements, even though the underlying process itself does not exhibit any non-Markovian memory.
+Here and in what follows, by `flow of information', we mean any dependence of the post-measurement state on the measured state, and thus on previous measurement outcomes/choices of instruments.
+For instance, a sharp, projective measurement with outcome $m$ sends $\rho$ to $\ketbra{m}{m}$ and thus breaks the flow of information since the post-measurement state only depends on the observed outcome $m$, but not on any previous measurements or manipulations of the measured state $\rho$; on the other hand, a POVM with elements $\{ \xi^{(m)}\}$ that sends $\rho \mapsto \xi^{(m)}\, \rho \,\xi^{(m) \dagger}$ does not break the flow of information, since the post-measurement state (i.e., not only the probability to observe the measurement outcome $m$) still depends on $\rho$ and in general any previous manipulations thereof.
+We emphasize that, throughout, we uniquely use the term `flow of information' in this sense, with no concrete reference to technical notions of the term `information' employed in quantum information science.